moubi/blog/content/blog/render-props-vs-hooks/index.md

   <img alt="Form with render props" src="render-props.png">
 </div>

-I started a [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) with the same question a while back, trying to understand if people have strong opinions about hooks and render props.
+I started a [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) with the same question a while back, trying to understand if people have strong opinions about React hooks and render props.
 Opposing the two is not a fantasy, but comes from a practical concern.

 **When it comes to state management _render prop component_**:
  - is often **more flexible and less error-prone** than pure hooks solution.
- - is still suitable for **the common** case.
+ - is still suitable for **the common** use case.

 In reality, hooks and render props shake hands and play well together.
 But if you must decide between either of the two, though, let's put that decision on stress.